ms-iot/content/Resources/contribute/authoring-guidelines.md

 1. **Creating a new topic:**

-  When creating new content, please start with the following templates:
+  When creating new content, please start with the following templates (view in *Raw* mode):

   * [Sample template](template/sample-template.md)
   * [Documentation template](template/docs-template.md)